jchinnam/sidekick/README.md

 ### odds and ends to make my life easier

 includes
-- commands.txt for all the terminal shortcuts I forget
+- commands.txt for bash commands
-- bin/ for bash scripts you wish you had
+- bin/ for bash scripts
 	- clean
-- py/ for python scripts you wish you had
+- py/ for python scripts